Dutch Mantel: Return to WWE (2013–2016)

-On February 11, 2013, Mantel, under the name of Zeb Colter, returned to WWE as the manager of Jack Swagger.
+On February 11, 2013, Mantel, under the ringname of Zeb Colter, returned to WWE as the manager of Jack Swagger.
 Colter's character was that of a heel caricature of the Tea Party movement who strongly advocated anti-illegal immigrant beliefs.
 On February 19, Fox News and various right-wing commentators including Glenn Beck claimed that Swagger and Colter's characters were a mockery of the Tea Party movement meant to "demonize" the Tea Party.
 WWE responded to the criticism by stating that they were incorporating "current events into [their] storylines" to "create compelling and relevant content for [their] audience" and that "this storyline in no way represents WWE’s political point of view".
 WWE followed by having Swagger and Colter break character during a video to invite Beck to appear on Raw while justifying that the storyline was designed to elicit a crowd response for the protagonist, Alberto Del Rio, and the antagonists, Swagger and Colter.
 Beck rejected the invitation.
 On the April 8 episode of Raw, Colter teamed with Swagger in a Handicap match against Del Rio, though Colter never officially entered the ring, they were defeated by Del Rio by submission on Swagger.
 On the April 29 episode of Raw, Colter was involved in a triple-threat match with Rodriguez and Big E Langston (representing Dolph Ziggler), with the winner being able to determine the stipulation for the World Heavyweight Championship match at Extreme Rules.
 Colter lost the match after being pinned by Rodriguez.